fbraem/kwai-api/README.md

 Clone this repository and run `composer install` in the `src` as current directory.
 When all goes well, create a `config.php` in the `api` directory.
 This PHP file must return an array with some configuration:

+> For now we are using two types of database code: the CakePHP ORM and the
+> repository pattern with [Latitude](https://latitude.shadowhand.com/).
+That's
+> why there are two DSN properties in the configuration.
+In the long run
+> the repository code will be the only code left.

     return [
         'database' => [
             'development' => [
+                'cake_dsn' => 'mysql://',
+                'dsn' => 'mysql:',
                 'adapter' => 'mysql',
                 'host' => '',
                 'user' => '',